ComunidadAylas/vorbis-rs/README.md

 When cloning the repository, remember to also check out the submodules with the vendor code.
 You can do this by running `git submodule update --init --recursive`.

+Each time vendor code is updated, it will be necessary to release a new version of `aotuv_lancer_vorbis_sys` and/or `ogg_next_sys`, so that users of `vorbis_rs` can download binding crates with the updated vendor code.

 # 🤝 Contact

 We welcome friendly talk about the project, including questions,